Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Random SLDs from googlevideo.com

-Let’s drop into a web browser with adblocking disabled and walk the HAR waterfall of my interaction with YouTube that led to ads showing up.
+Let’s drop into a browser with adblocking disabled and inspect the HAR waterfall to find my interactions that triggered ads.

 Waterfall showing ad interactions coming from www.youtube.com